sakhrNab/aiwaverider/backend/test/manual-tests.md

 # Manual Testing Guide for Agent Reviews & Likes

-This document provides instructions for manually testing the agent reviews, ratings, and likes features in the AI Wave Rider application.
+This document provides instructions for manually testing the agent reviews, ratings, and likes features in the AI Waverider application.

 ## Prerequisites